The Illusion of Harmony on the Shelves

 The kitchen became quiet again.

-No plastic.
-No noise.
 Just mugs, looking at each other differently.

 The shelf was still full.
 But something has changed.